-Management fee is not charged by the Fund Manager; however, a management fee is applicable on the underlying funds.
-The net assets value of the Fund being sub-managed and reported by the Sub Fund Manager to the Fund Manager, is net of the above-mentioned fees per annum of the fund's net assets value.

-In addition, on each valuation day the Custodian charges the Fund custody fees at threat of 0.020 % (2021:0.020%) per annum of the fund's net assets value.
+On each valuation day, the Fund Manager charges the Fund, a management fee at the rate of 2.00% per annum of the Fund's net assets value.
+In addition, on a daily basis the Fund Manager charges the Fund custody and administration fees each at the rate of 0.035% and 0.20% per annum of the Fund's net asset value respectively.

-The Fund Manager also recovers from the Fund any other expenses incurred on behalf of the Fund such as audit fees, legal fees and other similar charges.
-These charges are not expected to exceed in total 0.2% (2021: 0.2%) per annum of the Fund's net assets value.
+The Fund Manager also recovers from the Fund any other expenses incurred on behalf of the Fund such as audit fee, legal fee and other similar charges.
+These charges are not expected to exceed in total 0.2% per annum of the Fund's net assets value.